Universe (1983 video game): Legacy

 The game spawned two sequels on the Atari ST and other platforms, Universe II (1986) which was broadly similar and took place 20 years after the events in the first game, and Universe III (1989) which used the original games backstory but was an adventure game.

+In 2026, Omnitrend Software, Inc. released its first new build in 40 years... version 1.5 and made it available on gog.com.
+It included a few bug fixes and an entirely restored manual.